 When outreaching and publishing multiple guest posts across a number of websites and blogs ensure every post differs in content length.
 If you continually publish guest posts that are close to or around a particular number of words such as 400, then you are potentially leaving the first piece of evidence that you are trying to game search engines.
-Your link profile is going to be full of blog posts which are all 400 words in length.
+Your link profile is going to be full of blog posts that are all 400 words in length.
 Not every subject that you are writing on demands the same word length.
-Some subjects are far more complex than others therefor should contain more content to get the message or point across clearly.
+Some subjects are far more complex than others therefore should contain more content to get the message or point across clearly.
 Although in our guest posting service we advise we write a minimum of 500 words, in every post we publish we ensure our post lengths vary according to the complexity of the post we create.
 It could be anything from 500 to 1000, maybe more like this one.

 Takeaway: Don’t write to a minimum word specification, write until the post thesis has been explored completely, even if this does mean going double over your minimum word spec.

 #4 Site/Link Quality DA?
 PR?

 This is another huge footprint people are leaving when publishing guest posts on masse.
 Partly due to the Penguin update which killed off sites that relied on poor quality links, many SEOs, Agencies and Marketers now think they must strive for links from sites with minimum PR/DA metrics.
 They are using these metrics when prospecting and in most cases are discounting sites with less than PR2 and DA20 metrics.

 I’ve even seen “first hand” SEO’s paying webmasters to remove very natural real links just because the website was below a DA10.
 Come on people, this is “Google-fearing” BS.
 A few SEO lessons from 50 cent are needed if you have done something similar in the light of the updates.